 Overview

-STAs with dot11FastBSSTransitionActivated equal to true shall support the FT protocol.
+STAs and MLDs with dot11FastBSSTransitionActivated equal to true shall support the FT protocol.

 The FT protocol supports resource requests as part of the reassociation.
 The optional FT resource request protocol (see 13.6 (FT resource request protocol)) supports resource requests prior to reassociation.

-A STA shall not use any authentication algorithm except the FT authentication algorithm when using the FT protocol.
+A FTO shall not use any authentication algorithm except the FT authentication algorithm when using the FT protocol.

-To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK, IGTK, and BIGTK when present installed as part of the FT protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK, or a BIGTK when the key to be set matches either one of these two keys (see 6.3.19 (SetKeys)).
+To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK, IGTK, and BIGTK when present installed as part of the FT protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK, or a BIGTK when the key to be set matches any one of these keys (see 6.3.19 (SetKeys)).

 Over-the-air FT protocol authentication in an RSN

-The over-the-air FT protocol in an RSN is shown in Figure 13-5 (Over-the-air FT protocol in an RSN).The FTO and AP use the FT authentication sequence to specify the PMK-R1 security association and to provide values of SNonce and ANonce that enable a liveness proof, replay protection, and PTK separation.
+The over-the-air FT protocol in an RSN is shown in Figure 13-5 (Over-the-air FT protocol in an RSN).

+Figure 13-5 – Over-the-air FT protocol in an RSN

+The FTO and FTR use the FT authentication sequence to specify the PMK-R1 security association and to provide values of SNonce and ANonce that enable a liveness proof, replay protection, and PTK separation.
 This exchange enables a fresh PTK to be computed in advance of reassociation.
 The PTKSA is used to protect the subsequent reassociation transaction, including the optional RIC-Request.

-To perform an over-the-air fast BSS transition to a target AP, the FTO and target AP shall perform the following exchange:
+To perform an over-the-air fast BSS transition to a target FTR, the FTO and target FTR shall perform the following exchange:

-FTOTarget AP: Authentication-Request (FTAA, 0, RSNE[PMKR0Name], MDE, FTE[SNonce, R0KH-ID])
+FTOTarget FTR: Authentication-Request (FTAA, 0, RSNE[PMKR0Name], MDE, FTE[SNonce, R0KH-ID], Basic variant Multi-Link element)

-Target APFTO: Authentication-Response (FTAA, Status, RSNE[PMKR0Name], MDE, FTE[ANonce, SNonce, R1KH-ID, R0KH-ID])
+Target FTRFTO: Authentication-Response (FTAA, Status, RSNE[PMKR0Name], MDE, FTE[ANonce, SNonce, R1KH-ID, R0KH-ID] , Basic variant Multi-link element)

+where the Basic variant Multi-Link element is included when the target FTR is an AP MLD.

-The SME of the FTO initiates the authentication exchange, through the use of the MLME-AUTHENTICATE.request primitive, and the SME of the AP responds with an MLME-AUTHENTICATE.response primitive.
+The SME of the FTO initiates the authentication exchange, through the use of the MLME-AUTHENTICATE.request primitive, and the SME of the FTR responds with an MLME-AUTHENTICATE.response primitive.
 See 11.3.4 (Authentication and deauthentication).
 The MLME primitives for Authentication when the FT authentication algorithm is selected use only authentication transaction sequence number values 1 and 2.

-In the Authentication-Request frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSSThe elements in the frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).
+In the Authentication-Request frame that does not include the Basic variant Multi-Link element, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Authentication-Request frame that includes the Basic variant Multi-Link element, the Address 1 (RA) field and the Address 2 (TA) field of the message header shall be set as defined in 35.3.3 (Multi-link device addressing).

+The elements in the frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).